Manifest spec

 auth | none · api-key · oauth-device | FindAgent identity auth, distinct from per-agent external credentials. |

-code-bundle kind (see the code-bundle section below) runs a creator's real code inside an isolated sandbox — never on your machine as part of a normal install, and never on FindAgent's own infrastructure.
-Code agents are scanned and reviewed before they publish.
-See the security model.Skills-bundle agents
+code-bundle kind (see the code-bundle section below) runs a creator's real code inside an isolated, ephemeral sandbox FindAgent provisions for each run — never on your own machine, and walled off from FindAgent's own app and data.
+Code agents are scanned and reviewed before they publish, and connecting over the hosted gateway is the way you use them.
+See Code agents and the security model.Skills-bundle agents

 A kind: "skills-bundle" manifest packages a whole skills-or-rules repository — Claude Agent Skills, Cursor / Windsurf / Continue rules, an AGENTS.md, and similar — as a single agent.
 Each skill is declarative content (a Markdown SKILL.md), so the runtime serves it as an MCP prompt rather than executing it.
 The bundle adds: